www42/phoenix/challenges.2.md

 ## 3. Kubernetes discovery
 - Open the K8s portal for a graphical interface.
 Run `kubectl proxy`then open up a browser an navigate to http://localhost:8001/ui or http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy/#!/pod?namespace=default
-- **OPTIONAL:** If you want to work with namespaces.
-Create your own namespace 'dennisspace' with
+- If you want to work with namespaces.
+Create your own namespace 'mynewnamespace' with
 ```
-kubectl create ns dennisspace
+kubectl create ns mynewnamespace
 ```
 and apply this postfix to your kubectl commands like
 ```
-kubectl get pods -n dennisspace
+kubectl get pods -n mynewnamespace
 ```

 - Familiarize yourself with the following commands on commandline, eg.